Learning efficient backprojections across cortical hierarchies in real time: Simulation of PAL

 \subsection{Efficient credit assignment in deep networks}

 We detail the parameters for the general LI-model simulation below:

 Errors on the output layer are defined as $\bm e_N = \beta \, (\bm u^\text{tgt} - \bm \ubreve_N)$, and we have simulated with $\beta = 0.1$.
-Weight updates were calculated by taking the mean $\Delta \bm W_{\ell,\ell-1}$ over batches of size 32; we stress that these weight updates are applied at all time steps~$dt$.
-The dataset sizes for the MNIST autoencoder task are 50000 for training, 10000 for validation, and 10000 for testing.
+The dataset sizes for the MNIST autoencoder task are 50\,000 for training, 10\,000 for validation, and 10\,000 for testing.
+For CIFAR-10, this was 40\,000 training images, 10\,000 for validation, and 10\,000 for testing.